Foxy Shazam

-Foxy Shazam is an American rock band from Cincinnati, Ohio formed in 2004.
-As of 2025, the band's lineup consists of lead vocalist Eric Nally, pianist Sky White, trumpeter and backing vocalist Alex Nauth, bassist Trigger Warning, guitarist Devin Williams and drummer Teddy Aitkins.
+Foxy Shazam is an American rock band from Cincinnati, Ohio, formed in 2004.
+As of 2025, the band's lineup consists of lead vocalist Eric Nally, pianist Sky White, trumpeter and backing vocalist Alex Nauth, bassist Misster Universe, guitarist Devin Williams, and drummer Teddy Aitkins.
 The band released their debut album The Flamingo Trigger independently in 2005 before signing with Ferret Music, under which they released their second album Introducing Foxy Shazam in 2008.
 The following year, the band recorded its first major label record with producer John Feldmann.
 Foxy Shazam signed with Sire Records and released its self-titled major-label debut in 2010.
 The band's fourth studio album, The Church of Rock and Roll, was released in January 2012.
 Gonzo, the band's fifth album, was released April 2, 2014.

 They announced in October 2014 they were disbanding for an unknown length of time.
-The band scheduled a reunion concert at the Taft Theatre in Cincinnati, Ohio on January 30, 2020, which sold out immediately.
-The concert was originally scheduled for April 11, 2020, but rescheduled due to the COVID-19 pandemic.
-The group released their sixth album Burn in December 2020, through their own Eeeoooah label.
-They released their seventh album, The Heart Behead You, in February 2022, also through Eeeoooah.
+The band performed a reunion concert at the Andrew J. Brady Music Center in Cincinnati, Ohio, on February 12, 2022, which sold out immediately.
+The concert was originally scheduled for April 11, 2020, but was rescheduled due to the COVID-19 pandemic.
+Since reuniting in 2020, the group has released four albums (Burn, The Heart Behead You, Dark Blue Night, and Animality Opera) through their own eeeoooah label.
+Their upcoming tenth album, Box of Magic, was announced in August 2025 with the release of its lead single "Magic".
+The album was scheduled for release on October 6 of the same year.

 Biography

-1997–2007: Train of Thought and the formation of the Foxy Shazam!
+1997–2007: Train of Thought and the formation of Foxy Shazam!

 In 1997, Eric Nally started nu-metal group Train of Thought.
 After Loren Turner joined the group in 2003, they later released a self-released extended play (EP), which consisted of two songs.
 In 2004, they decided to change the name of the band to "Foxy Shazam!" due to several members of Train of Thought leaving and a change in sound.
 On June 15, 2005, the band released their official debut album, titled The Flamingo Trigger.
 In support of their debut album, the band toured all across the country from 2005 to 2007.

 2008–2009: Signing to Ferret Music and Introducing

 After the band's debut tour, the group announced that they signed a record deal to Ferret Music.
 On January 22, 2008, they released their second album, titled Introducing.
 The album was supported by their lead single: "A Dangerous Man".
-In 2008, they were named as one of the "100 Bands You Need to Know" by Alternative Press, which led the band earning their spots on tours with bands such as The Darkness, The Strokes, The Sounds, The Fall of Troy, Hole, Portugal.
+In 2008, they were named as one of the "100 Bands You Need to Know" by Alternative Press, which led to the band earning their spots on tours with bands such as The Darkness, The Strokes, The Sounds, The Fall of Troy, Hole, Portugal.
 The Man, Tub Ring, The Dear Hunter, Tera Melos, Free Energy, Bad Rabbits, Panic! at the Disco and The Young Veins, to support for their second studio release.